cairobert/ftp6/README.md

 ftp6
 ====
 This is a ftp client on linux.
+It only supports basic operations like upload and download.